BaslerLab/BacFighT6/README.md

 ## License and Attribution

-This work (BacFighT6: Simulation of T6SS-mediated Bacterial Interactions and its associated code) is licensed under the **Creative Commons Attribution 4.0 International License (CC BY 4.0)**.
+This work (BacFighT6: Simulation of T6SS-mediated Bacterial Interactions), available at [GitHub](https://github.com/BaslerLab/BacFighT6), is licensed under the **Creative Commons Attribution 4.0 International License (CC BY 4.0)**.

 [![CC BY 4.0][cc-by-shield]][cc-by]